 Analyze your results and thank supporters.

-Throughout your fundraiser, you should keep an eye on your overall progress towards your goal.
-Doing so can help you make adjustments to your overall fundraising strategy and goals based on the data you’re seeing.
-Some virtual fundraising tools even have real-time data reporting, letting you stay on top of new information as it comes in.
+Throughout your fundraiser, keep an eye on your overall progress towards your goal.
+This can help you make adjustments to your overall fundraising strategy and goals based on the data you collect.
+Some virtual fundraising tools even have real-time data reporting, helping you stay on top of new information as it comes in.

 After your fundraiser, be sure to review your data and assess your overall campaign.
-This should be an opportunity to take note of what went well and what could be improved on.
-Then, for your next fundraiser, you’ll be able to course correct for previous mistakes ahead of time or have solid plans to take advantage of opportunities that arose last time.
+This should be an opportunity to take note of what went well and what could be improved.
+Then, for your next fundraiser, you’ll be able to correct previous mistakes ahead of time or have solid plans to take advantage of missed opportunities.

 Elementary schools have several responsibilities.
 Their fundraisers should, of course, aim to draw in revenue, but these events can also be turned into fun, memorable experiences for your students.
-To fundraise effectively while keeping your students included, be sure to plan a variety of fundraisers that everyone at your school can participate in from field days to read-a-thons.
+To fundraise effectively while keeping your students included, be sure to plan a variety of fundraisers that everyone at your school can participate in.
 Good luck!